Overview of Japan's Dairy Industry

 Dairy Farms

 Japan exports around 30,000 metric tons of high-quality dairy products annually.
-Conversely, it imports over 300,000 metric tons to fulfill domestic demand, highlighting a notable gap between consumption needs and local production capabilities.
+To meet domestic demand, it imports over 300,000 metric tons, indicating a significant gap between consumption needs and local production capabilities.

 Related news